-Consistent with Executive Order 13175 (65 FR 67249; November 6, 2000), "Consultation and Coordination with Indian Tribal Governments", and Department of Interior policy on Consultation with Indian Tribes (December 1, 2011), we will send letters to all 229 Alaska Federally recognized Indian tribes.
-Consistent with Congressional direction (Pub.
-L. 108- 199, div.
+Consistent with Executive Order 13175 (65 FR 67249; November 6, 2000), "Consultation and Coordination with Indian Tribal Governments," and Department of Interior policy on Consultation with Indian Tribes (December 1, 2011), we will send letters to all 229 Alaska Federally recognized Indian tribes.
+Consistent with Congressional direction (Public Law 108-199, div.
 H, Sec.
 161, Jan.
 23, 2004, 118 Stat.
-452, as amended by Pub.
-L. 108-447, div.
+452; as amended by Public Law 108-447, div.
 H, title V, Sec.
 518, Dec.
 8, 2004, 118 Stat.
-3267), we will be sending letters to approximately 200 Alaska Native corporations and other tribal entities in Alaska soliciting their input as to whether or not they would like the Service to consult with them on the 2015 migratory bird subsistence harvest regulations.
+3267), we will be sending letters to approximately 200 Alaska Native corporations and other tribal entities in Alaska soliciting their input as to whether or not they would like the Service to consult with them on the 2016 migratory bird subsistence harvest regulations.

 We implemented the amended treaty with Canada with a focus on local involvement.
 The treaty calls for the creation of management bodies to ensure an effective and meaningful role for Alaska's indigenous inhabitants in the conservation of migratory birds.
 According to the Letter of Submittal, management bodies are to include Alaska Native, Federal, and State of Alaska representatives as equals.
-They develop recommendations for, among other things: Seasons and bag limits, methods and means of take, law enforcement policies, population and harvest monitoring, education programs, research and use of traditional knowledge, and habitat protection.
+They develop recommendations for, among other things: seasons and bag limits, methods and means of take, law enforcement policies, population and harvest monitoring, education programs, research and use of traditional knowledge, and habitat protection.
 The management bodies involve village councils to the maximum extent possible in all aspects of management.
 To ensure maximum input at the village level, we required each of the 11 participating regions to create regional management bodies consisting of at least one representative from the participating villages.
 The regional management bodies meet twice annually to review and/or submit proposals to the Statewide body.

-Paperwork Reduction Act
+Paperwork Reduction Act of 1995 (PRA)

-This proposed rule has been examined under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501 et seq.) and does not contain any new collections of information that require Office of Management and Budget (OMB) approval.
-OMB has renewed our collection of information associated with the voluntary annual household surveys used to determine levels of subsistence take.
-The OMB control number is 1018-0124, which expires June 30, 2016.
+This proposed rule does not contain any new collections of information that require Office of Management and Budget (OMB) approval under the PRA (44 U.S.C.
+3501 et seq.).
 We may not conduct or sponsor and you are not required to respond to a collection of information unless it displays a currently valid OMB control number.
+OMB has reviewed and approved our collection of information associated with: